 The rear of the device is made of the same soft-touch glass as the OnePlus 6T.
 It feels more like metal than glass, so depending on your preference you might love it or hate it.
-The phone comes in two colors at launch, Nebula Blue and Mirror Grey, with an additional Almond color coming in the future.
-The colors are very classy and subtle, but if history is to repeat itself we expect OnePlus to release some new colors over the next couple of months.
+The phone comes in Nebula Blue, Mirror Grey, and Almond, depending on your market.
+The colors are very classy and subtle.
+A Mirror Blue colorway was announced exclusively for India on July 8, though we may see it show up in other countries in the future.

 The OnePlus 7 Pro has one speaker grille on the bottom of the device, and another embedded in the top bezel.
 OnePlus was able to hide the top speaker in the crevice between the aluminum frame and the display, and it doesn’t take up much more physical space than the bezel itself.
 This allows for a nearly edge-to-edge display, with only the slimmest chin on the bottom.